“All Is Ash or the Light Shining Through It”

 Rory narrowed his eyes.

 “Yeah,” said Silas.
 “Hunter said something stinks about the way things went down Thursday night.
 He says what Julie did up there isn’t even possible with alchemy, that she must have used illusions or amulets—maybe even some kind of apostasy.”
 His voice fell so low Rory almost couldn’t make it out anymore.
 “He even thinks maybe the Prefect was in on it.”

 Teddy’s eyes widened.
 “Like as in he and Julie staged the attack?”

-Kind of remembering why I got the hell out of this place, thought Rory, grinding his teeth.
+Kind of remembering why I got the fuck out of this place, thought Rory, grinding his teeth.